Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-A step beyond simple translation, localisation specialists typically work with brands to help them operate in multiple territories.
-The Payscale website states that full-time localisation specialists can earn around $60,000 per year.
+A step beyond simple translation, localisation specialists typically work with businesses to help them operate in multiple territories.

-Large organisations often hire localisation specialists and it’s not unusual for these to be work from home jobs.
-You’ll find freelance opportunities in this field too.
+Large businesses often hire localisation specialists, and it’s not unusual for these to be work from home jobs.
+You’ll find many freelance opportunities in this field too.

 10. Language Tutor

-There’s tons of global demand for language tutors, and many online jobs in the field.
-Rates vary, but $15 – $25 per hour is a fair estimate.
+There’s tons of global demand for language tutors and many online jobs in the field.

-Most crucial is perfect mastery of the language you are planning to teach.
+Some online positions require a bachelor’s degree, but some consider your teaching experience and credentials instead.
+Most crucial is your mastery of the language you are planning to teach.

 11. Online Interpreter

-Video technology has created lots of options for interpreters, typically paying up to around $40 per hour.
-You could be doing anything from helping doctors communicate with patients, to being a middle-man in telephone conversations between people speaking different languages.
+Video conferencing has created lots of great job options for interpreters.
+You could be doing anything from helping doctors communicate with patients to being a middle-man in telephone conversations between people speaking different languages.

-As interpreting happens in real-time you need to be efficient and accurate, and able to work under pressure.
-Flawless language skills are also, of course, a must – and sign language is in demand too.
+As interpreting happens in real-time, you need to be efficient and accurate and able to work under pressure.
+Flawless language skills are also, of course, a must – and sign language is in high demand too.

 12. Sales Representative

-In our own listing of firms hiring home-based employees, there are plenty of sales roles, including those for car hire and travel firms.
+Plenty of organisations offer online jobs from home to salespeople.
+There are plenty of sales roles in our own listing of businesses hiring home-based employees, including those for car hire and travel firms.

 13. Account Manager

-There’s considerable cross-over between sales rep and account manager roles, but generally an account manager role is more senior, and usually in a business-to-business environment.
-LinkedIn put the average salary of a “key” account manager at an impressive $82,500.
+There’s considerable cross-over between sales rep and account manager roles.
+Still, an account manager role is generally more senior and usually in a business-to-business environment.

-Act as the link between your company and the businesses you sell products to.
-This means selling, providing quotes, and cultivating long-term relationships.
+Account managers act as the link between a company and its clients.
+That means selling, providing quotes, and cultivating long-term relationships.

-You’ll need strong sales experience in a professional firm, and the usual blend of determination and resilience.
-Specific industry knowledge is often a prerequisite, especially in sectors like tech and healthcare.
+You’ll need strong sales experience in a professional firm and the usual blend of determination and resilience.
+Specific industry knowledge is often a prerequisite, especially if you want to make money in sectors like tech and healthcare.

-When we put together our list of companies who recruit home-workers, we noticed several account manager jobs with big-name businesses.
-It makes sense for firms to allow people to carry out these roles remotely, as it reduces their overheads and office expenses.
+When we put together our list of companies who recruit for work from home jobs, we noticed several account manager jobs with big-name businesses.
+It makes sense for firms to allow people to carry out these roles working from home, as it reduces their overheads and office expenses.

-Some customer service roles are “entry level,” giving you an opportunity to get started with limited experience, so long as you have the right attributes.
+Some customer service roles are “entry-level,” allowing you to get started with limited experience so long as you have the right attributes.
 These include professionalism, reliability and a good telephone manner.

 15. Affiliate Marketer

+Have you heard of this job title before?
 A close relative of blogging, affiliate marketing is all about reviewing and recommending products and services.
-If people read your content and go on to buy the product(s), you receive a commission.
+If people read your content and buy the product(s), you receive a commission.

-- Learn SEO to help them rank in Google
+- Learn SEO to help each website rank in Google.

 - Review and write about the products you’d like to try to sell.